OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/concepts/stylus-cache-manager.md

 ### Cache access and costs

 During activation, we compute initialization costs for both non-cached and cached initialization of the contract.
 These costs take into account factors such as the number of functions, types, code size, data length, and memory usage.
-It's important to note that ccessing an uncached contract does not automatically add it to the CacheManager's cache.
+It's important to note that accessing an uncached contract does not automatically add it to the CacheManager's cache.
 Only explicit calls to the CacheManager contract will add a contract to the cache.
 If a contract is removed from the cache, calling the contract becomes more expensive unless it is re-added.

 To see how much gas contract initialization would cost, you need to call `programInitGas(address)` from the [ArbWasm precompile](https://github.com/OffchainLabs/nitro/blob/d906798140e562500beb9005d2503b0272852298/precompiles/ArbWasm.go).
 This function returns both the initialization cost when the contract is cached and when it is not.